-Blue Shield launched its suit accusing me of disclosing confidential information and demanding a court-imposed gag order a little over a year ago.
+A little over a year ago, Blue Shield filed suit against me, alleging I had disclosed confidential information and demanding a court-imposed gag order.
 Since then, we’ve fought over my motion to dismiss the suit under California’s anti-SLAPP law, which is intended to enable defendants to strike down early in the process lawsuits that target free speech activities and don’t have clear merit.

-I’m quite sure that letting Blue Shield blind the court to evidence supporting my defense is not what “justice is blind” is supposed to mean, so I’m appealing.
-And I’m pretty confidant that the California Court of Appeals won’t affirm a ruling that would give corporations a virtually free hand to suppress evidence from whistleblowers that they'd rather no one see.
+I’m quite sure that giving Blue Shield liberty to blind the court to evidence supporting my defense is not what “justice is blind” is supposed to mean, so I’m appealing.
+And I’m confidant that the California Court of Appeals won’t affirm an interpretation of the law that would give corporations a virtually free hand to suppress evidence from whistleblowers that they don't want a court or the public to see.

 October 6, 2017 Update: My appeal brief was filed today.